School of Professional and Continuing Studies Financial Aid Office

 Financing a college education is a challenging task and an important part of making a good enrollment decision.
 We know that application procedures can sometimes seem confusing or intimidating.
 That's why our experienced staff is ready to assist you in the application process and in evaluating the available financing options.
 Each School of Professional and Continuing Studies campus also has a staff person available for financial aid counseling.

 All financial aid is administered by the Springfield College Office of Financial Aid, regardless of the instructional campus.
 All financial aid is based on eligibility and need, as determined by the Office of Financial Aid per federal regulations.
-Direct all written correspondence to the Office of Financial Aid, and please include your SSN or student ID number.
+Direct all written correspondence to the Office of Financial Aid, and please include your student ID number.

 Our brochure contains valuable information on financial aid including financial aid policy, the various types of financial aid, and how eligibility is determined.
 It also provides information on areas that are related to financial aid questions such as tuition and fees, payment options, and more.
 Students receive this booklet each year with their initial award letter, and can also download the financial aid book here.